 It was early evening and the rain finally stopped but the air was wet and the sky overcast.
 Clouds had formed inside the cooler temperatures of the Borden Tunnel.
 There are no lights in the tunnel so the only light source was coming from the opposite end of the tunnel which was clouded with a cool fog.
 The light was being diffused through the fog in such a way that I felt like I was riding through a kaleidoscope.
 It was a really freaky moment.
 It was as if I were floating because I couldn't see the ground or the walls of the tunnel, just the diffused light coming from the far end.
 Pedaling through the tunnel towards the light felt like a sneak peak of Heaven.
 I stopped to take a photo but there was so much moisture in the air (my camera was still wet from filming through the Big Savage Tunnel) that my camera refused to cooperate.

-The Mason–Dixon Line was surveyed between 1763 and 1767 by Charles Mason and Jeremiah Dixon in the resolution of a border dispute between British colonies in Colonial America.
+The Mason–Dixon Line is just down from the Big Savage Tunnel on the Great Allegheny Passage, and was surveyed between 1763 and 1767 by Charles Mason and Jeremiah Dixon in the resolution of a border dispute between British colonies in Colonial America.
 It is a demarcation line among four U.S. states, forming part of the borders of Pennsylvania, Maryland, Delaware, and West Virginia (then, part of Virginia).
 What started as a border dispute between British colonies in America is now a famous geographic landmark that forms the borders of four states and is also considered the boundary between the northeast states and the southern states.

 You will cross the Mason Dixon line about half way between the Big Savage Tunnel and Frostburg.
 A couple cyclists from Virginia and myself witnessed a bear crossing the trail as we approached the Mason Dixon Line marker.
 Unfortunately, I wasn't quick enough with the camera to capture the scene.
 I've never found it, but I heard stories of a rattlesnake den located nearby.

-The Big Savage Tunnel is an abandoned railway tunnel located about 9 miles (14 km) southeast of Meyersdale, Pennsylvania.
+The Big Savage Tunnel is the longest tunnel on the Great Allegheny Passage.
+The abandoned railway tunnel located about 9 miles (14 km) southeast of Meyersdale, Pennsylvania.
 It was originally built for the Connellsville subdivision of the Western Maryland Railway.
 The tunnel is closed between roughly December 15 and April 10 each winter to protect it from icing damage.

 You all know that staying in a hotel requires considerably less gear than camping.
 You only need to pack your credit card, toothbrush, some clothes and you are ready for the trail.
 There's a lot more equipment involved when you are bike camping but it's considerably more adventurous to sleep under the stars.
 Camping isn't for everyone but if it's for you, things are looking brighter.
 More camping options are available each year and the services continue to improve for the existing campgrounds.